shadowbreaker7/Social-GAN-modifications/README.md

 I just made several modifications for our research project where there is a multiagent-attacker-defender-battle environment.

-Inside the Social GAN data process, I extract the demand positions as environment parameters with defenders and attackers being agents.
+Inside the Social GAN data preparation, I extracted the demand positions as environment parameters with defenders and attackers being agents.
 So the Pooling Module is modified to deal with demands positions purely.

 I modified the Decoder part of the Generator.
 The upper one is the original one where it generates the next relative position based on the one right before; the bottom one is what I change the model inspired by the forecasting of stock trend.
+This method improved the nonlinear ADE and FDE after training.

 <div align='center'>
 <img src="images/original.png"></img>